technoon-org/technoon.org/ainoon/lesson_1/slides.md

 * Each prompt should request **one thing**
 * Start prompts with a **persona**
-  * E.g. "You are an expert in project management..."
+  <br>- E.g. "You are an expert in project management..."
 * Ask it to "explain **step-by-step**"
-  * Can get better answers to more complex questions
+  <br>- Can get better answers to more complex questions
 * When it's not doing what you want, **be more specific**
-  * Though it won't always follow instructions exactly!
+  <br>- Though it won't always follow instructions exactly!
 * **Seek more tips** online for specific use-cases
-  * It's all art/craft, not science/engineering
+  <br>- It's all art/craft, not science/engineering
-  * Advice will likely change as chatbots change
+  <br>- Advice will likely change as chatbots change

 :::